jsreport/docs/docs/faq.md

 The jsreport instance will still boot if the subscription renewal fails.
 There is a one-month additional period to solve the payment problems, during which jsreport just logs a warning.

 If the jsreport instance doesn't have an internet connection, you should start the same instance locally with an internet connection and let it revalidate the license and update the `jsreport.license.json`.
 Then you can copy it to the production instance.
 However, the jsreport only logs a warning when isn't able to reach the licensing server, so you can also only ignore it.

+### <a name="upgrade-existing-perpetual-one-time-license"></a>Upgrade existing perpetual one time license

+The one-time perpetual licenses cover just six months of jsreport updates after the purchase.
+If you need an update after this period, you can purchase the upgrade package from your customer portal.
+The upgrade package adds another 6 months of updates.
+The price is 495$ for the perpetual license and 1395$ for the scale license.